• Skip to primary navigation

 Uninstall Program Using Control Panel

-After the program is uninstalled, you should be able to access the right-click menu on your computer.
+After the program is uninstalled, check to see if you can now access the right-click menu on your computer.

 Sam Patwegar